noddde

 Spy: Published Events

 spy.publishedEvents records every event published on the event bus, in order.
-This captures events from aggregate command handlers after persistence:
+This captures events from aggregate decide handlers after persistence:

 const { domain, spy } = await testDomain({